aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/baremetal-upgrades.md

 Configuration parameters for upgrade strategy.

 #### upgradeRolloutStrategy.type
+Default: `RollingUpdate`

 Type of rollout strategy.
-Currently only `RollingUpdate` is supported.
+Supported values: `RollingUpdate`,`InPlace`.

+>**_NOTE:_** The upgrade rollout strategy type must be the same for all control plane and worker nodes.

 #### upgradeRolloutStrategy.rollingUpdate
 Configuration parameters for customizing rolling upgrade behavior.

+>**_NOTE:_** The rolling update parameters can only be configured if `upgradeRolloutStrategy.type` is `RollingUpdate`.

 #### upgradeRolloutStrategy.rollingUpdate.maxSurge
 Default: 1

 This can not be 0 if maxUnavailable is 0.

 The maximum number of machines that can be scheduled above the desired number of machines.

 Example: When this is set to n, the new worker node group can be scaled up immediately by n when the rolling upgrade starts.
 Total number of machines in the cluster (old + new) never exceeds (desired number of machines + n).
 Once scale down happens and old machines are brought down, the new worker node group can be scaled up further ensuring that the total number of machines running at any time does not exceed the desired number of machines + n.